-- Innovative approaches that can prevent, modify and/or arrest the development of acquired epilepsy. - Development of novel approaches to prevent onset or halt the progression of severe pediatric epilepsies. - New, effective treatments for the >30% of the epilepsy population who are pharmaco-resistant.
+- Innovative approaches to prevent, modify and/or arrest the development of acquired epilepsy. - Development of novel approaches to prevent onset or halt progression of severe pediatric epilepsies. - New, effective treatments for the >30% of the epilepsy population who are pharmaco-resistant. - Translational or clinical research to understand and address the underlying relationships between sleep and epilepsy - New approaches, biomarkers or therapies to predict and prevent SUDEP.